ankan-ekansh/dotfiles/README.md

     ```

 ## TODO:
-- [ ] Move hardcoded PowerShell modules to a separate file
 - [ ] Make the setup more OS agnostic, include bash and/or python scripts
 - [ ] Steps for MacOS